Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: BAO constraints with incomplete samples

 \section{BAO constraints with incomplete samples}

-Large enough sample incompleteness has been seen to affect the void clustering in the void exclusion scales, which depend in turn on how the void sample is selected.
-In this section we will evaluate how this impacts the cosmological measurements on the \patchy{} samples.

-We start by fitting the \patchy{}-NUA and \patchy{}-NUR datasets using the parabolic model introduced in \refsec{sec:gen-methods}. \reffig{fig:baostats-nu} shows the SNR measurements and BAO fit results of void autocorrelations.
+Our analyses so far are all based on the SNR estimation given by \refeq{eq:snr-estimate}.
+In order to quantify the impacts of sample incompleteness on BAO peak position measurements, we first fit the void auto correlations from the downsampled boxes using the parabolic model introduced in \refsec{sec:gen-methods}.
+We fit the correlations computed taking into account the non-uniformity of the samples in order to have unbiased 2PCFs in all cases. \reffig{fig:baostats-nu} shows the SNR measurements and BAO fit results.
 We observe in the top panel that the use of a local cut is advantageous in terms of $\SNR$ in the large incompleteness (radial selection) situation.
-The difference in SNR on the right side is ten times smaller.
+Meanwhile the difference in SNR for small incompleteness (right hand side of \reffig{fig:baostats-nu}) is seen to be insignificant, and no clear advantage of using a local cut is observed.

-On the same figure, the second row shows that the $\alpha$ parameter is recovered in all cases with negligible differences.
-There are some samples with inferred $\alpha\approx0.8, 1.2$, which corresponds to the edges of the prior.
-This is a known issue of this fitting method, and better methods are being developed (Variu et al. in preparation).
-The issue is visible also on the third row, where we show the uncertainty on the estimation of $\alpha$, $\sigma_\alpha$.
-Nonetheless, the bulk of the distribution is very consistent among \patchy{} and \patchy{}-NUA(R).
-Similarly, the goodness-of-fit metrics $\chi^2$ and $\ln{\mathcal{Z}}$ do not show significant differences, with distributions compatible in all situations.
+On the same figure, the second row shows that the $\alpha$ parameter is recovered in all cases with negligible differences with respect to the \patchy{}-F measurements (shown as red curves).
+The distribution of the error on the BAO scale $\sigma_\alpha$ is shown to be consistent among the downsampled boxes and the complete \patchy{}-F sample.
+Nonetheless, when incompleteness is large, the distribution of the error shows a slightly positively biased mean with respect to \patchy{}-F. This small shift is explained by the fact that large incompleteness causes a larger exclusion effect.
+The goodness-of-fit metrics $\chi^2$ and $\ln{\mathcal{Z}}$ of the downsampled boxes do not show significant differences when compared to the complete sample either.

+In summary, the BAO fit results show that the local and constant cuts provide compatible results in terms of $\alpha$ parameter and error on this estimate.
+Additionally, both the constant and local cuts applied to the downsampled data provide results unbiased from those coming from the complete \patchy{}-F sample.